For you, with you

 I am a firm believer that every person makes an impact and therefore everyone deserves to be remembered in a way that is honourable and dignified.

-As an Independent Funeral Celebrant, I will see to it that your preferences, choices and beliefs are integrally woven into the occasion.
+As an Independent Funeral Celebrant serving the Portsmouth area, I will see to it that your preferences, choices and beliefs are integrally woven into the occasion.
 From funeral services to celebration of life ceremonies, through personal and honest storytelling, I endeavour to encapsulate the unique character of your loved one for everyone to recognise.

 You may have a clear idea of the kind of event you are hoping for, or you may be finding everything overwhelming at this time, in either case, allow me to support and guide you in every aspect, from poetry and music to tributes and eulogy.
 Together we can create the perfect goodbye.